There aren’t many students who will say they have enough money.

 C) Take Advantage of Apps

-Once you’ve done a few, you can be upgraded to tasks which are worth more.
+Once you’ve done a few, you can be upgraded to tasks that are worth more.

 You are paid through PayPal within 48 hours.